-The Department of Justice serves as the federal government’s primary law enforcement agency with broad authority over criminal prosecution, antitrust enforcement, and civil rights protection that significantly impacts digital political discourse.
+The Department of Justice serves as the federal government’s primary law enforcement agency, with authority over criminal prosecution, antitrust enforcement, and civil rights protection as they relate to digital platforms and political activity.

 Regulatory Authority